 • 78 RPM — different in diameter, they can house 4 minutes max on each side.

-Many of modern turntables can play both 33-⅓ and 45 RPM records, while some allow 78 RPM as well.
-The switching between speeds can be performed via the button or through belt adjustment.
+Many modern turntables are capable of playing both 33-⅓ and 45 RPM records, while some models can also play 78 RPM records.
+The speed can be switched between 33-⅓ and 45 RPM through a button or via belt adjustment.